opencog/learn/run-config/README.md

 * `2-pair-conf.sh` -- Parameters that control (word-)pair counting.

+* `dict-pair` -- Directory containing a Link Grammar dictionary that allows Link Grammar to use word-pair data held in the AtomSpace.
+The resulting parses will be Maximum Planar Graph (MPG) parses.

 * `dict-combined` -- Directory containing a Link Grammar dictionary that allows Link Grammar to use grammatical info held in the AtomSpace.
 This includes both word-pair MI data, as well as disjunct data.
-If the AtomSpace contains only word-pair data, then the reulting parses will be Maximum Planar Graph (MPG) parses.
+If the AtomSpace contains only word-pair data, then the resulting parses will be Maximum Planar Graph (MPG) parses.
 If it also contains disjunct data, then those will be used preferentially, with word-pair data making up for missing disjuncts.